 A variety of small boats are available for rent seasonally at Independence Grove in Libertyville.
 Personal watercraft are not allowed on the lake at Independence Grove.

-Small Watercraft: Launch your own cartop boat, canoe, kayak, paddleboard or other small watercraft on Sterling Lake at Van Patten Woods in Wadsworth, on Long Lake at Grant Woods in Ingleside, or at Hastings Lake in Lake Villa.
+Small Watercraft: Launch your own cartop boat, canoe, kayak, stand up paddleboard or other small watercraft on Sterling Lake at Van Patten Woods in Wadsworth, on Long Lake at Grant Woods in Ingleside, or at Hastings Lake in Lake Villa.
 Launching is free and at your own risk.
 You'll need approved flotation gear and your non-motorized watercraft must have a mandatory Water Usage Stamp issued by the Illinois Department of Natural Resources.
 Electric trolling motors are allowed.
 Trailers are permitted only at Van Patten Woods but parking is limited to the grass overflow area.

 For larger boats, Fox River Forest Preserve in Port Barrington has one of the best equipped public boat launches on the Fox River.
 Boat slips are available for rent on a seasonal basis in the preserve's beautiful 169-slip Marina.
 Indoor dry storage is also available here.

 Permitted only in the south bay at Independence Grove, on Sterling Lake at Van Patten Woods, and on Banana Lake at Lakewood.
 A uniform 4.5-inch layer of ice is required, and the area must be posted safe for fishing.
 Shelters must be removed by the end of the day.
 Only two poles are allowed, and holes must be drilled six inches or smaller.
 For the latest ice conditions, call the Winter Sports Hotline at 847-968-3235 or check the Ice Fishing page.

 Many preserves offer wheelchair accessible fishing piers.
 See individual preserve maps in the Fishing Guide for details.